 Please note that the Response feature will retrieve the entire previous message of the end user.

 Using the Custom feature, you can choose between two options: Variable and Variation.

 The first option, Variable, allows you to enter a function into your bot message.

 This function makes use of a Custom Variable that you have previously defined, and whose value you would like to show in this message.
 A variable is a value that can change depending on the information provided by you, the end user, or a third-party API.

 Take a look at the default Custom Variable code:

 [customVariable key=add_key_here fallback="sample text"]

-In the first part of the code, you write down the name of the previously defined variable.
-The second part refers to a fallback as explained before in the Response feature section.
+The first part of the code contains the name of the previously defined variable.
+The second part refers to a fallback, as explained in the Response feature section above.

 Hi [customVariable key=user_name fallback="mate"]!